saumavadas/saumavadas/README.md

 ### Hi there 👋
 Myself **Saumava Das**, from Kolkata, India.
-I am a **MERN** stack developer having good knowledge in leaner and graph based database.
+I am a **MERN** stack developer having good knowledge in linear and graph based database.

 My contact details are as follows: